 - No organic fruits & veggies

-So, when it comes to weight loss, metabolism is the rate at which you burn calories.
+So, when it comes to increasing metabolism for weight loss, it is the rate at which you burn calories.
 While metabolism is partly genetic, environmental factors such as activity level, sleep patterns, and stress can affect your metabolism, too.